-Contraindications: Genital prolapse grade III-IV, which should be treated with cube or club pessaries.
-For patients who require care or are unable to ensure regular changes, a nurse or a family member may be integrated into the change process.
-In case of pain, bleeding or pronounced discharge, a specialist should be consulted.
+Contraindications: Prolapse grade III-IV, which should be treated with a cube or cup pessary.
+For patients who require care or are unable to regular change the devices themselves, a nurse or family member may be involved in the changing process.
+In the event of pain, bleeding or pronounced discharge, a specialist should be consulted.
 A silicone allergy is extremely rare, but it would also be a contraindication.
-Patients who do not understand, ignore or cannot follow advice should not receive a pessary.
-Active infections, including inflammatory diseases of the vagina or pelvis, preclude the use of a pessary until the infection has subsided.
+Active infections, including inflammatory diseases of the vagina or pelvis, preclude the use of a pessary until the infection has disappeared.
+Patients who do not understand advice, ignore it or cannot be followed up should not be given a pessary.